LIMO Practice Exam

 Question: 1 / 400

-Which intersection is closest to the Chicago Historical Society?
+Which intersection is closest to DePaul University?

 Get further explanation with Examzify DeepDiveBeta